VouDoo/vagrant-projects/README.md

-# Vagrantfile: A Docker Swarm inside CentOS 7 boxes
+# Vagrant - Docker Swarm

-An easy way to get an operational Docker Swarm in no time ;)
+An easy way to get an operational Docker Swarm playground in no time ;)

 Please note, this Vagrant project uses VirtualBox as provider.